 Port spokesman Josh Thomas says it’s too early to identify a drop in Toyota imports specifically related to the recalls and the associated bad press.
 “We wouldn’t want to speculate on that,” he says, adding that Toyota has been a “model tenant” that earned LEED gold certification for green building practices and invested in riverbank restoration to improve salmon habitat.

 The general manager for Toyota Logistics Services did not respond to requests for comment.
 Neither did the head of the local chapter of the International Longshore Workers Union.
 But with sales slipping and safety concerns spreading, it would be hard to make the case that Toyota’s troubles won’t cost Oregon both business and jobs.

-Thursday, May 29, 2014
+Thursday, January 29, 2015

-BY JASON NORRIS | OB GUEST CONTRIBUTOR
+BY JASON NORRIS | OB GUEST BLOGGER

 BY LINDA BAKER | OB EDITOR

 A place-based multimodal transportation plan for Mt.
 Hood is long overdue.

 BY DAN COOK | PHOTOS BY JASON E. KAPLAN

 A real-estate developer and a Lithia Motors executive aim to revamp the city's forlorn downtown.

 BY JACOB PALMER | OB DIGITAL NEWS EDITOR